umarhassan-mitodl/6.334-spring-2007/content/pages/related-resources.md

 ---
 ## PSPICE Simulation Information

 Download the Microsim (now known as Orcad) DesignLab Release 8 Evaluation version, containing both Schematics and PSpice for PCs.
-A more up-to-date version can be downloaded from [OrCAD](http://www.orcad.com/).
+A more up-to-date version can be downloaded from {{% resource_link "fe2ba3aa-8fd5-4810-bd12-f387fad66151" "OrCAD" %}}.

-[Spice tutorial](http://homepage.seas.upenn.edu/~jan/spice/spice.overview.html) (courtesy of University of Pennsylvania Department of Electrical Engineering).
-In particular, see [How to Get Started with PSpice](http://homepage.seas.upenn.edu/~jan/spice/spice.guide.html#PSPICE).
+{{% resource_link "677abaf7-7e29-4695-b7f1-51fd37712ed7" "Spice tutorial" %}} (courtesy of University of Pennsylvania Department of Electrical Engineering).
+In particular, see {{% resource_link "92beba62-90a9-447a-aa8f-70ef0a8f3101" "How to Get Started with PSpice" %}}.

 ### (Almost) Ideal Diode Model